jbum/Organum-Mathematicum/README.txt

 Organum.pl - Jim Bumgardner

-organum.pl is a script which recreates the music algorithm described in Athanasius Kircher's book 'Musurgica Universalis' (1650), and from "Organum Mathematicum" by Kaspar Schott.
+organum.pl is a script which recreates the music algorithm described in Athanasius Kircher's book 'Musurgia Universalis' (1650), and from "Organum Mathematicum" by Kaspar Schott.

 For some background information, see Jim's paper: